ON THIS PAGE

 Overview

 In this example, there are two Routing Engines.
 GRES is configured, and the Routing Engines need to be upgraded.
-To accomplish the upgrading, you need to deactivate the GRES feature, upgrade each of the Routing Engines, and then activate GRES again.
+To accomplish the upgrade, you need to deactivate the GRES feature, upgrade each of the Routing Engines, and then activate GRES again.

 Configuration

-Configuring the Deactivation and Reactivation of GRES
+Configure the Deactivation and Reactivation of GRES

 Step-by-Step Procedure